 - Composite Applications

 - Material, Processing, and Fabrication Development

 - Design Development

 - Structural Substantiation

 - Manufacturing and Maintenance Interface

 - Additional Topics: Flutter, Crashworthiness, Fire Safety and Lightning Protection

-DATES CSET-A: March 15 - May 2, 2021 CSET-B: May 10 - June 20, 2021
+DATES

-Optional Hands-on Lab: TBD
+CSET-A: March 10 - April 20, 2025 CSET-B: April 21 - June 01, 2025

 FEES

-Tuition per student is \$800.00 for each online module.
+Tuition per student is \$900.00 for each online module.
 The optional hands-on laboratory will be an additional fee.
-Registration is limited to 22 individuals and will be accepted on a first come first serve basis.
+Registration is limited to 24 individuals and will be accepted on a first come first serve basis.
 Course materials are included with tuition.
-You may register and pay on-line at www.wichita.edu/conferences/cset.

-Laboratory:
+You may register and pay on-line at www.wichita.edu/cset.